 In the two-phase scheme, the final admission decisions are installed in the PE-FE first; however, the admission decisions are not enforced until a RIR (commitment) is received from the SCF.
-The admission decision activation procedure for the two-phase scheme is illustrated in Figure 7.
+The admission decision activation procedure for the two-phase scheme is illustrated in Figure 8.

-Figure 7/Y.2111 - Admission decision activation procedure
+Figure 8 - Admission decision activation procedure

-9.1.1.1.3 Admission decision de-activation procedure
+9.1.1.1.4 Admission decision de-activation procedure

-The admission decision de-activation procedure illustrated in Figure 8 is invoked by a resource modification request (i.e., RMR (de-activation)) from the SCF.
+The admission decision de-activation procedure illustrated in Figure 9 is invoked by a resource modification request (i.e., RMR (de-activation)) from the SCF.
 It causes the PE-FE to stop enforcing admission decisions previously installed for the media flow, but the admission decisions are not deleted or removed from the PE-FE.
 The de-activation procedure is only needed when the forwarding of media flow needs to be disabled.

-Figure 8/Y.2111 - Admission decision de-activation procedure
+Figure 9 - Admission decision de-activation procedure

-9.1.1.1.4 QoS resource modification procedure
+9.1.1.1.5 QoS resource modification procedure

-The SCF-requested QoS resource modification procedure illustrated in Figure 9 is invoked by a resource modification request (i.e., RMR (modification)) from the SCF.
+The SCF-requested QoS resource modification procedure, illustrated in Figure 10, is invoked by a resource modification request (i.e., RMR (modification)) from the SCF.
 It makes the PD-FE modify the admission decisions (e.g., QoS attributes).
 The RMR (modification) is usually triggered by a media renegotiation event or an internal action in the SCF.
 An example event is that a service signalling message is received at or generated by the SCF.
 The RMR (modification) may be applied to authorization, reservation or commitment phases.

-Figure 9/Y.2111 - SCF-requested QoS resource modification procedure
+Figure 10 - SCF-requested QoS resource modification procedure

-9.1.1.1.5 QoS resource release procedure
+9.1.1.1.6 QoS resource release procedure

-The SCF-requested QoS resource release procedure illustrated in Figure 10 is invoked by a resource release request (i.e., RRR) from the SCF for a given service.
+The SCF-requested QoS resource release procedure, illustrated in Figure 11, is invoked by a resource release request (i.e., RRR) from the SCF for a given service.
 The RRR is triggered usually by a service termination event, a media renegotiation event, or an internal action in the SCF.
 An example event is that a service signalling message is received at or generated by the SCF.
+When multiple TRC-FE instances are present in the form of distributed hierarchical structure, the PD-FE contacts the top tier TRC-FE instance for resource release operations.

-Figure 10/Y.2111 - SCF-requested QoS resource release procedure
+Figure 11 - SCF-requested QoS resource release procedure